-- Keep a safe distance during operation! - Allow the system and pump to cool to room temperature! - Always wear protective clothing, protective gloves and protective goggles when working.
+- Keep a safe distance during operation! - Allow the system and pump to cool down to room temperature! - Always wear protective clothing, safety gloves and safety glasses when working.

 Sharp edges on the impeller!

 Sharp edges can form on the impeller.
 There is a risk of limbs being severed!